-Over the 30-plus years of providing excellence in engineering, we have completed well over 1000 projects ranging from small simple installations to large complex projects.
+Over the 30-plus years of providing excellence in engineering, we have completed thousands of projects ranging from small simple installations to large complex projects.
 Utilizing both AutoCAD and MicroStation, Tangibl Consulting successfully provided our clients with professional quality documentation.
-We also have completed well over 300 power studies utilizing both SKM Power Tools and eTAP Software, in addition to power studies we also provide lighting design utilizing Visual Lighting Software.
+We also have completed hundreds of power studies utilizing both SKM Power Tools and eTAP Software, in addition to power studies we also provide lighting design utilizing Visual Lighting Software.
 We are posting only a few Case and Power Studies, please contact Tangibl Consulting, we would very much appreciate a chance to discuss your project.

 34.5kV Switchgear and Power Distribution